dev-guy/phoenix-ash-svelte-flowbite/README.md

     "phoenix_live_view": "file:../deps/phoenix_live_view"
 ```

+2. Want another component?
+Add it to package.json!

-2. LiveSvelte elements that use most Flowbite-Svelte components must contain ssr={false}; otherwise, runtime errors will occur
+3. LiveSvelte elements that use most Flowbite-Svelte components must contain ssr={false}; otherwise, runtime errors will occur

-3. You will get warnings from Flowbite-Svelte that can be ignored (for now):
+4. You will get warnings from Flowbite-Svelte that can be ignored (for now):

 ```
 ▲ [WARNING] A11y: The attribute 'aria-expanded' is not supported by the role 'heading'.
 This role is implicit on the element <h2>. [plugin esbuild-svelte]